krishang118/Hybrid-SFQHull/README.md

-# 🚀 Convex Hull Algorithms (CUDA Optimized)
+# Parallel Convex Hull Computation Algorithms

 > High-performance CUDA implementations of classical and novel convex hull algorithms, benchmarked and compared for large-scale 2D point sets.

-## ✨ Overview
+## Overview

 This project implements and benchmarks various **convex hull algorithms** using **CUDA C++**, designed for parallel execution on GPUs.
-The included algorithms range from classical approaches like **QuickHull** to novel hybrid optimizations like **HeapHull** and **Hybrid-sfqhull**.

-The goal is to evaluate and compare performance at scale, while exploring different strategies for parallelizing geometric algorithms.
+The goal is to evaluate and compare performance at scale, while proposing a novel approach different strategies for parallelizing geometric algorithms.

 ---

-## 🛠 Features
+## Features

 - CUDA implementations of:
   - **QuickHull**